xrdocs/segment-routing/_news/2024-05-25-phoenixwing-initiative-kick-off-in-beijing.md

 eurl: news/2024-05-25-phoenixwing-initiative-kick-off-in-beijing/
 technology: 'SRv6'
 excerpt: >-
     The PhoenixWing Initiative, launched in Beijing, on May 25th 2024, aims to integrate SRv6 into SONiC platforms, reducing costs and enhancing features.
 Backed by major tech firms like Alibaba and Cisco, it promises to expand SONiC's network applications and marks a collaborative milestone for the community.
+Visit this item to view the endorsement videos.
 teaser: images/2024-05-25-phoenixwing-initiative-kick-off-in-beijing.png
 ---
 <style>